jrochenrfm/seneca-template-store/README.md

  npm test
  ```

- The test script uses the [seneca store test](https://github.com/rjrodger/seneca-store-test).
+ The test module uses the [seneca store test](https://github.com/rjrodger/seneca-store-test).
 The test module is set-up so you can easily add extra tests for your specific datastore.

  The tests will fail but you are ready to start implementing your datastore plug-in.